 Home Churches are an opportunity for people to gather together in a supportive community to go deeper together.
 We believe that worshiping together is an essential part of the life of every believer.
 We believe that as followers of Jesus who gather as the church, we are to partner together in mission.
 We feel it is important to join us in person on Sunday mornings, to worship as the larger community, and to serve where you feel your gifts would best suit the needs of TMP.
 Then gather in a Home Church during the week, to discuss the previous Sunday’s teaching, utilizing the discussion guide provided by TMP.
 Home Church provides a great, and safe opportunity to share your story with each other, and discover ways to share it with others who don’t yet know the love and saving grace of Jesus.

 We believe that true relationship happens when we turn our chairs and face each other.

 We want to ensure our Home Churches are equipped to unpack the Sunday morning message and dive deeper in conversation.
 If you missed the Sunday message, or are looking for the discussion guide, click the Teaching Tab above.

-The discussion Guide will provide you with an overview of the teaching series, sermon notes from the teacher, questions to help your group dive deeper in discussion, and prayer suggestions to enhance your prayer time.
+The discussion Guide will provide you with an overview of the teaching series, sermon notes from the teacher, scripture references, questions, provided by the teacher to help your group dive deeper in discussion, and prayer suggestions to enhance your prayer time.

 FREQUENTLY ASKED QUESTIONS